tiganabryan/healthy-weightloss-calculator-react/README.md

-# restore
- the healthy weightloss calculator
+# the healthy weightloss calculator

  ![screenshot of healthy weightloss calculator with stepper ui](src/img/screenshot.png "screenshot of the calculator")